Back to top

 Layout Manager Description

-AbsoluteLayout Allows you to define the exact position and width and height of components.
+Allows you to specify the exact position, the width and the height of components.
 As user interfaces may be used on screens with different sizes this layout manager should be avoided.

-Each SWT widget can get layout specific settings assigned to it via a specific class, e.g. GridData for a GridLayout.
+Each SWT widget can have a layout specific settings class assigned to it, e.g., GridData for a GridLayout.
+This allows the developer to control the arrangement of the widgets within the layout.

-For example you can specify that a certain widget should take two columns in a GridLayout via the following coding.
+In the following example you specify that a certain widget should take two columns in a GridLayout.

 GridData gridData = new GridData();